 6. Don’t over breed your dog

 Overbreeding means breeding your dog more than he can handle or breeding him so often that he falls victim to the popular sire syndrome.

-Having the dog mate every other day is fine as long it is done over a short duration.
-The best practice is to give at least a week’s gap between successive mating.
+Having the dog breed every other day is fine as long it is done over a short duration.
+The best practice is to give at least a week’s gap between successive partnering.

-If the dog is otherwise healthy, nutritional supplements can help his fertility.
-Supplements may contain L-Carnitine for healthy sperm development, anti-oxidants to prevent age damage, Zinc and vitamin-D to improve sperm motility, fatty acids to improve sperm morphology or a combination of these.
+If the dog is otherwise healthy, nutritional supplements can help.
+Supplements may contain L-Carnitine for healthy development and anti-oxidants to prevent age damage.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE